nathanfarr89/web-homework/webapp/README.md

   5. run `yarn`
   6. start the webserver (`yarn start`)
   7. start the webapp (`yarn start` in `../webapp`)
-  8. databaseSeed.csv is provided for use in the upload csv component to seed the database
+  8. transactionSeed.csv and employeeSeed.csv are provided for use in the upload csv component to seed the database

 Defaults (host: `localhost`, port `3000`)